Kern & Sohn: History

 Gottlieb Kern belonged to a family of European artists and stonemasons.
 Kern & Sohn started in the midst of a recession but by 1867, the company was producing and selling around 2,000 balances a year to scientists, apothecaries, chemists and goldsmiths.
 In 1870, Albert Sauter, the step-son of Kern, joined the Kern & Sohn Board of Directors.

 During the last quarter of the nineteenth century, Kern & Sohn introduced innovations and modifications into their designs to increase accuracy.
 In 1886, Gottlieb Kern died and Sauter became President of the company.
 The period was marked with expansion and technological development.
 By the turn of the century, Kern & Sohn held a dominant market position in a number of weight measurement fields.
 In 1903, Albert Sauter's son Gustav took over the company.

 Products

-Kern & Sohn deals in a variety of scale products, including scales (both industrial and medical), laboratory balances, software, stroboscopes, length, force and torque measurement, coating thickness and material thickness.
+Kern & Sohn manufactures and distributes approximately 2,500 different weighing scales, industrial and medical weighing systems, used in laboratory, medical and industrial applications.

+The product portfolio also comprises a broad range of measuring instruments.
+These include hygrometers, instruments for force measurement and torque measurement, devices for hardness testing and thickness measurement, light meters, sound level meters and optical instruments such as microscopes, refractometers and polarimeters.

+In addition, the company develops software solutions for data acquisition and integration of weighing systems into IT environments, including the applications EasyTouch and BalanceConnection.
+These are used in particular for the automated acquisition, documentation and processing of measurement data and for integrating measuring devices into digital workflows.

+The portfolio further includes calibration weights and related services such as calibration and verification of measuring instruments in accordance with Legal metrology regulations.
+The company operates an accredited calibration laboratory in accordance with ISO/IEC 17025 and is certified to ISO 9001 and ISO 13485 for medical weighing systems..
+In addition, Kern & Sohn has obtained MDR certification for medical weighing systems in accordance with EU Regulation 2017/745.